burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

+To implement a move operation in your classes you should typically call [std::move](https://en.cppreference.com/w/cpp/utility/move) available from [<utility>](https://en.cppreference.com/w/cpp/header/utility).

 **The Second Scary Thing of C++11: Universal references.**

 You can create a special construction that uses `T&& param` and it is valid only for template constructions in the following form: